 - Marketing angle: Highlight your team’s BIM expertise, Revit fluency, and ability to streamline design-to-permit workflows.

-- Extra tip: Share examples of projects where your design efficiency saved time or money.
+- Extra tip: Share examples of projects with design efficiency that saved time or money.
 Clients love tangible proof.

 6. Linemen, Substation Technicians & Grid Workers